ssenmosip/mosip-temp-documentation/FRS-MOSIP-Sub-Systems.md

   * [5.
 LDAP / Authorization](#5-ldap--authorization)
 # Sub-Systems
 ## 1. UIN Generation
-MOSIP will generate a pool of UINs before the registration process and stores them.
+MOSIP generates a pool of UINs before the registration process and stores them.
 The number of UINs to be generated in a pool depends on a configuration to be done by the country depending on the peak registration requirements.
 UIN generation service will receive a request by Registration Processor to get a UIN.
-The service will respond with an unallocated UIN from the generated Pool.
-When the pool reaches a configured number of minimum UINs, MOSIP will generate another pool of UIN.
+The service responds with an un-allocated UIN from the generated Pool.
+When the pool reaches a configured number of minimum UINs, MOSIP generates another pool of UIN.

 The UINs generated follows the following policies: